List of Empire ships (B): Empire Bromley

-Empire Bromley was a 1,059 GRT coaster which was built by G Brown & Co (Marine) Ltd, Greenock.
+Empire Bromley was a 1,059 GRT coaster which was built by George Brown and Co (Marine) Ltd, Greenock.
 Launched on 26 May 1945 and completed in June 1945.
 Sold in 1946 to Constantine Shipping Co and renamed Levenwood.
 Operated under the management of J Constantine Steamship Line Ltd. Sold in 1961 to Panax (Overseas) Ltd, London and renamed Basildon.
 Sold in 1962 to Don Shipping Co Ltd. Operated under the management of C M Willie & Co (Shipping) Ltd. Sold in 1963 to R S Braggs & Co (Shipping) Ltd. Scrapped in October 1967 at Burcht, Belgium.

 Empire Bronze

 Empire Bronze was an 8,149 GRT tanker which was built by R & W Hawthorn, Leslie & Co Ltd, Newcastle upon Tyne.
 Launched on 19 August 1940 and completed in November 1940.
 Sold in 1946 to Anglo-American Oil Co Ltd and renamed Esso Cadillac.
 Sold in 1956 to Mariblanca Navigazione SA, Panama and renamed Maribella II.
 Operated under the management of Chandris (England) Ltd. Arrived at Osaka for scrapping on 14 August 1959.